Singapore’s 2025 tourism receipts reach record S$32.8 billion; Mice contributes S$2.3 billion

 To help the tourism industry capture opportunities and navigate near-term challenges, and support its Tourism 2040 ambitions, the government will inject S$740 million into the Tourism Development Fund over the next five years, she said.

 The fund includes various grants under schemes for capability, event and product development.
-The latest round of funding more than doubles that of the previous round in 2024, when it got a S$300 million boost.
+The latest round of funding more than doubles the S$300 million boost in 2024.

-Under the Tourism Development Fund, S$5 million will be allocated to the Business Events in Singapore Grant, to expand support for businesses undertaking marketing activities aimed at building attendance.
+Under the Tourism Development Fund, S$5 million will be allocated to the Business Events in Singapore Grant, for businesses undertaking marketing activities aimed at building attendance.

-A new S$5 million Market Access Fund will help businesses grow their presence in new markets by reducing the financial risks of expansion.
+A new S$5 million Market Access Fund will help businesses grow their presence in new markets, by reducing the financial risks.

 The Hotel Rejuvenation Fund, which has supported 13 hotels in their rejuvenation efforts since its launch in 2025, will be extended by one year.

-The government has also expanded the scope of STB’s Kickstart Fund, which supports the test-bedding of innovative concepts.
-It will now support up to S$1 million for new product pilots, up from S$250,000 per edition.
+STB’s Kickstart Fund, which supports the test-bedding of innovative concepts, will now support up to S$1 million for new product pilots, up from S$250,000 previously.

 Enhancing Singapore’s position